Brennan Manning: Spiritual life

 In the late 1960s, Manning joined the Little Brothers of Jesus of Charles de Foucauld, a religious institute committed to an uncloistered, contemplative life among the poor.
 Manning transported water via donkey, worked as a mason's assistant and a dishwasher in France, was imprisoned (by choice) in Switzerland, and spent six months in a remote cave in the Zaragoza desert.

-In the 1970s, Manning returned to the United States and began writing after confronting his alcoholism.
+In the 1970s, Manning returned to the US and began writing after confronting his alcoholism.
+He entered rehab at the Hazelden Foundation in Center City, Minnesota.